 Anyone who is interesting in building games with Unreal, specifically those in C++, and would like to learn more about Unreal’s Gameplay Framework.
 This post walks through the core classes you will use from the Gameplay Framework and explains their use, how they get instantiated by the engine and how to access each of those classes from other parts of your game code.
 Most of the information presented applies to Blueprint as well.

-I also have a Complete Guide to Unreal C++ that works well together with this article.
-Another incredibly powerful game programming feature is GameplayTags and I explain why you should be using them.
+I have written Complete Guide to Unreal C++ that works well together with this article.
+Another incredibly powerful game programming feature is GameplayTags, and I explain why you should be using them.

 Gameplay Framework Classes